Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Relative Intrinsic Scatter

-In fact, the dispersion of individual siblings distance estimates relative to one another, which we call the `relative achromatic intrinsic scatter' or \textit{relative scatter}, could be smaller than the total intrinsic scatter in the Hubble diagram\footnote{The Hubble diagram is distance as a function of cosmological redshift.}.
-This is because, within a galaxy, there are no variations of the siblings' common properties (that otherwise vary in a population).
+The size of the relative scatter is uncertain in the literature.
+On the one hand, \cite{Scolnic20} and \cite{Scolnic21} analyzed 8 and 12 siblings galaxies, respectively, using SALT2~\citep{Guy07, Guy10}, and results indicated $\sigma_{\rm{Rel}}$ is large and comparable to the total intrinsic scatter, $\sigma_0$.
+This implies the siblings distance estimates are highly uncorrelated.
+On the other hand, \cite{Burns20} constrain the dispersion of \textsc{SNooPy}~\citep{Burns11} distance differences between sibling pairs; after removing fast decliners, and SNe observed with the Neil Gehrels Swift Observatory, they use 11 siblings galaxies to estimate a 0.03~mag 95\% upper bound on their dispersion hyperparameter.
+This is sub-dominant compared to the total intrinsic scatter in the Hubble diagram (typically $\sim 0.1-0.15$~mag), which implies the siblings distance estimates are highly correlated.
+It is unclear then how $\sigma_{\rm{Rel}}$ compares to $\sigma_0$, and how this depends on the SN sample properties, and the SN model used to estimate distances.

+A priori, we expect $\sigma_{\rm{Rel}}\leq \sigma_0$.
+This is because siblings in each galaxy share some common properties, which may otherwise vary in the population and directly contribute towards the total intrinsic scatter.
 These common properties include: distance, redshift, peculiar velocity, and common host galaxy properties.
-The common host properties include both the global host galaxy properties, e.g. host galaxy stellar mass, and the siblings' mean local host galaxy properties, e.g. mean SFR, mean metallicity, mean stellar age.
+The common host properties include both the global host galaxy properties, e.g. host galaxy stellar mass, and the siblings' mean local host galaxy properties, e.g. mean SFR, mean metallicity, mean stellar age etc. The reported correlations of SN~Ia Hubble residuals with global and/or local host galaxy properties~\citep{Sullivan03,Kelly10, Sullivan10,DAndrea11, Childress13,Rigault13, Pan14, Uddin17, Jones18:local,Roman18, Rigault20,Rose20,Smith20, Uddin20, Brout21, Johansson21, Kelsey21, Ponder21,Popovic21, Thorp21,Briday22, Meldorf22,Thorp22, Wiseman22}, indicates $\sigma_{\rm{Common}}>0$, or equivalently, $\sigma_{\rm{Rel}}<\sigma_0$.

-Instead, the relative scatter in each galaxy is necessarily a result of within-galaxy variations of the siblings' properties (though the relative scatter may still depend also on the siblings' common properties; see discussion in $\S$~\ref{S:Discussion}).
-These variations may include: a population distribution of SN~Ia intrinsic luminosities, colours and light-curve shapes, a population distribution of dust extinction and reddening, and a population distribution of host galaxy properties local to the individual siblings positions.

-Moreover, the relative scatter is constrained using only the photometric distance estimates to each sibling.
-Therefore, to constrain the relative scatter, we do not require distance estimates obtained by inputting estimates of cosmological redshift into a cosmological model (hereafter, `redshift-based distances').
-Consequently, the relative scatter has no error contribution from estimating cosmological redshift, and assuming a cosmology.
-However, these two sources may contribute towards the estimated total intrinsic scatter, provided these additional errors -- if any -- are not already encompassed by the redshift-based distance uncertainties.
+Moreover, $\sigma_{\rm{Rel}}$ is constrained without using `redshift-based distances': distances obtained by inputting estimates of cosmological redshift into a cosmological model.
+Therefore, $\sigma_{\rm{Rel}}$ has no error contribution from estimating cosmological redshift, and assuming a cosmology; however, these two sources may contribute towards $\sigma_0$ if these additional errors -- if any -- are not already encompassed by the redshift-based distance uncertainties.